-We estimate that this AD would affect about 220 engines installed on airplanes of U.S. registry.
-The average labor rate is \$85 per hour.
-We do not estimate any labor cost associated with this AD because the affected parts are replaced during scheduled shop visits.
-Prorated cost of the parts adjusted for lost life is about \$8,290 per engine.
-Based on these figures, we estimate the cost of the AD on U.S. operators to be \$1,823,800.
+We estimate that this AD will affect about 377 engines of U.S. registry.
+Of these 377 engines, we estimate 95 engines operate to Flight Profile D or E. The average labor rate is \$85 per hour.
+We do not estimate any labor cost is associated with this AD because the affected parts are replaced at the next shop visit.
+Prorated cost of parts adjusted to Flight Profile D operation, will cost about \$77,672 per engine.
+Prorated cost of parts, adjusted to Flight Profile E operation, will cost about \$204,981 per engine.
+Based on these figures, we estimate the cost of this AD on U.S. operators to be \$11,834,655.